microsoft/azure-spring-boot/azure-spring-boot-starters/azure-cosmosdb-spring-boot-starter/README.md

-## Azure DocumentDB Spring Boot Starter
+## Azure Cosmos DB Spring Boot Starter

-[Azure DocumentDB](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-introduction) helps manage JSON data through well-defined database resources.
-It is a key part of [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-introduction), which is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as DocumentDB, MongoDB, Graph, and Table.
+[Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Graph, and Azure Table storage.

 ## TOC